Until three years ago, I had never heard the term “narcissist.”

 Healing from emotional abuse can be overwhelming.
 We know, because we are all survivors, and we have been through the highs and lows of healing.
 We have created The Healing Academy to help you navigate your healing journey.
 We share the skills we learned while coming to terms with our dysfunctional past, and share how we took our own lives from permanent survival mode to life-affirming tranquillity.

 If I had had any boundaries in my life, now would have been the time to cut the relationship short.
 I was co-dependent (I found out about this after therapy and research) so I really needed this person to validate and accept me.
 I continued to learn to please him.

-Different things started to happen that made me realize that this person didn’t have my best interest at heart.
+Different things started to happen that made me realise that this person didn’t have my best interest at heart.
 The first thing I noticed was the litany of lies.
-Then there was distorting facts.
+Then there were distorting facts.
 What I came to know as gaslighting.
 There was also a case of stalking.
 He would suddenly show up where I was with friends saying he was passing by and saw my car.
-On one occasion he spoke of something I had been doing the night before when I didn’t realize he was around.
+On one occasion he spoke of something I had been doing the night before when I didn’t realise he was around.

 What Finally Broke Through My Denial